An abundance of risk, not caution, before Trump’s diagnosis

 After his remarks, he mingled on stage briefly, pumping his fist to the beat of the Village People and waving to folks in the crowd.
 He did not speak to reporters before boarding Air Force One nor come back to speak with them on the flight.

 Hicks kept apart from others on the big plane coming back and did not take the crowded Marine One back to the White House once at Andrews.
+Trump’s campaign manager, Bill Stepien, attended the debate and has tested positive for COVID-19.

 THURSDAY